What we do

 Stockport County Community Foundation has worked in partnership with Stockport Council’s Youth Offending Service (YOS) since 2018.

-YOS fund two football sessions currently being delivery every Monday at:
+YOS fund our football sessions currently being delivery every Monday at:

 Impact In To The Local Community:

-The sessions delivered are helping the local community to reducing ASB in the local community due to the young people attending the sessions.
+The sessions delivered are helping the local community to reducing Anti-Social Behaviour (ASB) in the local community due to the young people attending the sessions.